-Applications Due: March 21st by 5 pm.
-Final Housing Applications due.
-EVERY student who wants a room must fill out the application.
+Housing Applications Due: Friday March 11th by 4 pm.
+EVERY student who wants a bedroom must fill out the application.
 When the application is complete you will get a confirmation number.
 Print this page for your records.
 If you do not receive a confirmation number after completion, please contact the help desk at email@example.com.

-Withdraw from housing: (Only available to Rising Juniors and Seniors) Friday April 8, 2016 by 5 pm is the last day to withdraw from housing to avoid a housing cancellation fee of $1000.00.
+- Withdraw from housing: (Only available to Rising Juniors and Seniors) Friday April 8, 2016 by 5 pm is the last day to withdraw from housing after Lottery Selection to avoid a housing cancellation fee of $1,000.00.
 After this date your account will be charged and the charge will not be removed.
 To withdraw from housing, please email firstname.lastname@example.org.
-Only rising JRs and SRs are eligible to withdraw from housing.
-Rising SO students are required to live on campus.
+Only rising Juniors and Seniors are eligible to withdraw from housing.
+Rising Sophomore students are required to live on campus.
 The Office of Residence Life will not review Housing Contract Release Request during the academic year.
 Contract Release Request will be reviewed in the spring as a part of our lottery process for the upcoming school year, for returning students and in the fall for new incoming students.
 Housing agreements are for the academic year.

 We recommend that all students attend, however you may designate another student to represent you if they present your admit ticket.
 Once all applications have been collected we will generate a random selection number for each student.
 Lower numbers will pick first.